The Story of Kelly's Famous & Cookie Dough Creamery

 Over the following four years we made and sold 115,000 pounds of edible cookie dough.
 That’s over 57 tons!
 But because we were first and foremost an ice cream shop, and ice cream pairs so well with cookie dough, we sold even more ice cream than we did cookie dough.
 We sold 140,000 pounds of ice cream.
 That's 70 tons!
 Combined we sold a quarter of a million pounds of ice cream and cookie dough.

 After having to close our shop in 2020, we heard from our family, friends, and the nearly 20,000 fans of our Facebook page, about how sad they are that we closed, how much they miss us, and how much they wish we would open up again.
-The people clearly wanted our products back.
+The people clearly want our products back.
 Here are just some of the recent comments posted to our Facebook page:

 What made our edible cookie dough so unique and popular?
 Answer: It was the recipe Kelly invented that produces cookie dough that stays soft when refrigerated!